called my name

 upon my kitchen windowsill.

-She was feeding me an exquisite love poem.
+She was feeding me a splendid love poem.

 followed me into the desert.